Fish and Wildlife Service, Interior.

 We will consult range countries for foreign species, and for species we share with other countries, subsequent to receiving and analyzing the information provided by the public.

-Although we have not yet received formal notice of the provisional agenda for CoP14, we invite your input on possible agenda items that the United States could recommend for inclusion, or on possible resolutions and/or decisions of the Conference of the Parties that the United States could submit for consideration.
-Copies of the agenda and the results of the last meeting of the Conference of the Parties (CoP13) in Bangkok, Thailand, in October 2004, as well as copies of all resolutions and decisions of the Conference of the Parties currently in effect, are available from the CITES Secretariat's Web site (http://www.cites.org/) or the Division of Management Authority at the above address.
-Copies of a list of species proposals adopted at CoP13 are also available from the Division of Scientific Authority at the above address.
+Although we have not yet received formal notice of the provisional agenda for COP13, we invite your input on possible agenda items that the United States could recommend for inclusion, or on possible resolutions and/or decisions of the Conference of the Parties that the United States could submit for consideration.
+Copies of the agenda and the results of the last meeting of the Conference of the Parties (COP12) in Santiago, Chile, in November 2002, as well as copies of all resolutions and decisions of the Conference of the Parties currently in effect, are available from the CITES Secretariat's Website (http://www.cites.org/) or the Division of Management Authority at the above address.
+Copies of a list of species proposals adopted at COP12 are also available from the Division of Scientific Authority at the above address.

-Article XI, paragraph 7 of CITES provides: “Any body or agency technically qualified in protection, conservation or management of wild fauna and flora, in the following categories, which has informed the Secretariat of its desire to be represented at meetings of the Conference by observers, shall be admitted unless at least one-third of the Parties present object:
+Article XI, paragraph 7 of CITES provides: “Any body or agency technically qualified in protection, conservation or management of wild Start Printed Page 36834fauna and flora, in the following categories, which has informed the Secretariat of its desire to be represented at meetings of the Conference by observers, shall be admitted unless at least one-third of the Parties present object:

 (a) International agencies or bodies, either governmental or non-governmental, and national governmental agencies and bodies; and